Norhaven/Talon/README.md

 docker run --name seq -d --restart unless-stopped -e ACCEPT_EULA=Y -p 5341:80 datalust/seq:latest
 ```

+After that, you can open `http://localhost:5341/` in your browser to view your local Seq events.

 # Running

 Using VS Code, use the `Launch Chrome against localhost` run/debug option.
 This will build the project and open a browser window with the rudimentary IDE that you can use to play around with.